 While on assignment, most adjusters have 24-hour telephone access to field and home office management.

-Contractors provides the industry with a competent, disciplined staff to handle claims arising from catastrophic events while offering professionalism, quality and advanced technology in a cost-effective manner.
+Contractors provide the industry with a competent, disciplined staff to handle claims arising from catastrophic events while offering professionalism, quality, and advanced technology in a cost-effective manner.